qbead/qbeadWebsite/content/main/ask_a_scientist.md

 title: Ask A Scientist
 keywords: sight, vision, color, biology, optical illusions, outreach, demos, activities, ask a scientist, stem at home
 header-image: /images/behindthescenes/sky_lit_up_device_crop2.jpg
-subtitle:  Access the videos of each of our scientists and some highlights from the Q&A!
+subtitle:  Here are the videos of each of our scientists and some highlights from the Q&A from our first Ask A Scientist program.
+Check out our [YouTube page](https://www.youtube.com/channel/UCJCUmQVLcKqzArJEcV8GbKg/) for the rest of the series!
 ---

 <div class="row">
 <div class="column long-text">
-<p>Thank you to everyone who tuned in to our first virtual Ask A Scientist Program!
-We hope that you learned something from each of our scientists.
-If you are looking for more resources to keep exploring, we have a curated list of some of [our favorite videos, activities, and more here](/other_resources).</p>
+<p>For our first Ask A Scientist event, [Elise](/elise), [Bridget](/bridget), and [Sam](/samantha) shared an intro to their research and answered some questions about why they decided to pursue science.
+We hope you enjoy the below videos!</p>
 </div>
 </div>